 Chairman of the Trustees, Dallas Manderson, said: “Last year, we celebrated the 10th anniversary of the Prize and received what was undoubtedly the highest calibre of entries in the Prize’s history.
 We are incredibly excited to see what dazzling debuts this coming year will bring and I know Desmond would be very impressed and proud of all the authors who have been nominated over the last decade.”

-A longlist of ten books will be announced in April 2018, and a shortlist in May.
-The winner will then be revealed at a London ceremony at the end of June.
+A longlist of ten books will be announced on 23rd March 2018, and a shortlist on 27th April.
+The winner will then be revealed at a London ceremony on the 20th June.

 Previous winners of the prize are: Francis Spufford for Golden Hill (2017); Lisa McInerney for The Glorious Heresies (2016); Claire Fuller for Our Endless Numbered Days (2015); Eimear McBride for A Girl is a Half-formed Thing (2014); Ros Barber for The Marlowe Papers (2013); Grace McCleen for The Land of Decoration (2012); Anjali Joseph for Saraswati Park (2011); Ali Shaw for The Girl With Glass Feet (2010); Edward Hogan for Blackmoor (2009); and Nikita Lalwani for Gifted (2008).